Reconnecting to the Healing Power of Nature

-Since the start of physical distancing, I have become more acutely aware of the power of nature to create moments of respite and hope.
-Fewer time pressures have allowed me to slow down and pay more attention to things I may have missed when my focus was on getting my heart rate up.
+More than ever, we need the power of nature to create moments of respite, hope, and joy.
 Whether you live in a rural area such as the Berkshires or an urban environment, here are some ideas for you to tap into your own connection to the natural world.

 Take advantage of having more time – slow down and engage your senses:

-If you can go outside, notice the pleasant earthy scent as snows melt and the rains of spring soak the ground – reminding us of renewal.
+If you can go outside, notice the pleasant earthy scents of the season.
+Pay attention to whatever is blooming.
 If indoors, crush dried herbs and spices with the flat end of a knife, releasing their aromatic oils, and inhale deeply.

 Outside or through your window, observe the play of sunlight on the ground, buildings and plants.
-Notice the slowly changing color of the leaves as they deepen from their pale yellow-green at their first unfurling to the emerald green of summer.
+Notice the slowly changing color of the leaves as they go through their natural cycles.

 Birds are everywhere.
 See if you can identify different bird songs.
 A bird feeder can attract birds to your window and provide a visual and auditory treat.